denoptim-project/catalyst_evaluator/README.md

     ```
     where `your_username` and `your_worker_IP` should be replaced with your specific user-name and IP address.
 Presently we support only IPv4.
 You can get the proper IP by running `echo $(curl -s -4 ifconfig.me/ip)` on the remote.

 8. Configure the bridge.
 Run the following command in your local machine.
-Set `MYWRKDIR` to an absolute pathname to the folder located on the remote worker: this is the location from where every job on the remote worker will start.

-    ```
-    ssh -i ~/.ssh/id_rsa_RuCatEvaluator $MYRWIP  "mkdir -p $MYWRKDIR" scp -r -i ~/.ssh/to_RuCatEvaluator data/basisset MYRWIP:"$MYWRKDIR"
-    ```
-    and
     ```
     echo "[WORKER1]" > tools/RemoteWorkersBridge/configuration
     echo "remoteIP=your_worker_IP" >> tools/RemoteWorkersBridge/configuration